-For anyone traveling on honeymoon I would highly recommend the rock villas, they are so secluded and romantic, however if you prefer to be close to the main facilities and like to socialize the Beach or water villas are the best bet.
+For anyone travelling on honeymoon I would highly recommend the rock villas, they are so secluded and romantic, however if you prefer to be close to the main facilities and like to socialise the Beach or water villas are the best bet.

 This is not a place for everyone, its open to the elements and without air con in some of the areas its not everyones taste, however I just loved the way it was so easy to relax and switch off so quickly in this stunning natural environment.

 Six Senses Ninh Van Bays food on the whole was superb and imaginative.
 We even did a blind dinner in that we were blind folded and the executive chef personally cooked an al la carte dinner of 6 courses.
 His name was Bacha for your reference - he is a world class chef!